Adjuvant bisphosphonate

 Do I need to take extra calcium or vitamin D?

-Regular weight bearing exercise is also recommended, such as activity where your feet and legs support your weight.
+Regular weight-bearing exercise is also recommended.
+These include exercises or activities where your feet and legs support your weight.

 Can I choose to stop receiving bisphosphonates?